shweta25bai11470-pixel/student-attendance-system/README.md

 Gets the current date and time automatically

-Checks if attendance already exists for that day

-Saves the record if not already present
+Saves the record as present

 3. Choosing View Attendance displays all stored records.